kathanner/water-filters/ReadMe.md

 * 56 contaminants monitored by the State of California are contained in the dataset
 * If the measured test result for a contaminate exceeds the MCL, a water filter may help extract that contaminate and increase the water quality

-The dataset includes contaminant measurements from the California maximum contaminant levels (MCLs) published here: https://www.waterboards.ca.gov/drinking_water/certlic/drinkingwater/MCLsandPHGs.html
+The dataset includes contaminant measurements from the California maximum contaminant levels (MCLs) published here: <a href="https://www.waterboards.ca.gov/drinking_water/certlic/drinkingwater/MCLsandPHGs.html" target="_blank">https://www.waterboards.ca.gov/drinking_water/certlic/drinkingwater/MCLsandPHGs.html</a>

 ## CDC Water Filter Recommendations and WHO Water Quality Guidelines